-The N.C.
-Department of Environmental Quality (DEQ) has also agreed to test 43 residential wells within a 1.5 mile radius of the plant.
+Further, the N.C.
+Department of Environmental Quality (DEQ) agreed to test for GenX well water contamination at 43 residences within a 1.5 mile radius of the plant.
 According to a recent article from the Robesonian, the DEQ will also send letters to residents and conduct a door-to-door campaign in order to test as many wells as possible.

-However, the GenX contamination could extended well past this radius.
+However, the GenX well water contamination could extend beyond this 1-1.5 mile radius around the Chemours Fayetteville Works plant.
 The extent will remain uncertain until the reports from the additional testing are released.

 On September 14th, a public meeting was hosted by the DEQ and the N.C.
 Department of Health and Human Services (DHHS) to discuss the issue with local residents.
 A recent article from Star News provides additional information